Christine McDonnell is the author of ten books for children: picture books, chapter books, middle grade and young adult novels.

 Leo, a character from that book, became the hero of my next book, Toad Food and Measle Soup (Dial,1983).
 Leo has been a favorite of mine, appearing again in It’s a Deal, Dogboy (Viking 1998).

-Leo and Ivy appear in Luck Charms and Birthday Wishes (Viking 1984) and Just for the Summer (Viking 1987) along with friends Emily Mott and Johnny Ringer.
+Leo and Ivy appear in Lucky Charms and Birthday Wishes (Viking 1984) and Just for the Summer (Viking 1987) along with friends Emily Mott and Johnny Ringer.

 My daughter, a ballet dancer who also loved to play ice hockey, was the inspiration for my middle grade novel, Ballet Bug (Viking 2001), about a girl who tries to do both.